libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 issues to be faced and there
 are ongoing efforts by the edX engineers in order to solve them.
-The existing integrated translation solution is not working at the moment of writing (you can see the bug [here](https://openedx.atlassian.net/browse/WL-230) ).
+The existing integrated translation solution is not working at the moment of writing (if you are lucky you may see the bug [here](https://openedx.atlassian.net/browse/WL-230)).

+Some XBlocks are correctly translated like, e.g., [ORA2](https://github.com/edx/edx-ora2) or edX Proctoring.
+However, they are just isolated cases and, unfortunately, not all the XBlocks developers follow the translations guidelines.

-In order to understand the nature of this problem, it is necessary to understand what is the nature of an XBlock inside the Open edX structure.
-At the moment of writing, XBlocks are not Django Apps but they can be seen as standalone modules.
+In order to understand the nature of this problem it is necessary to understand what is the nature of an XBlock inside the Open edX structure.
+At the moment of writing, XBlocks are not *Django Apps* but they can be seen as standalone modules.
 In
 fact, XBlocks should be coded in an independent way with respect to the